|

 CROFTON:

-habitational surname transferred to forename use, from
+habitational surname transferred to forename use,

-Old English croft "paddock, vegetable
+composed of the Old English elements croft "paddock, vegetable

-garden," and tun "enclosure,
+garden," and tun "enclosure, settlement,"

 CULLEN:

-Ó Coileáin, meaning "descendant of Coileán."
+Ó Coileáin, "descendant of Coileán,"

 CURT:

-Nickname for English Curtis, meaning
+Short form of English Curtis, meaning

 "courteous."